telerik/xaml-docs/styling-and-appearance/themes-suite/office2019.md

 ## Setting White Color Variation

 The theme has a few built-in [color variations](#theme-variation-changing) - Light, Gray and Dark.
-You can customize the Light variation and make it look like Microsoft's White Office Theme by changing a few color properties of the [theme palette](#office2019palette-properties).
+You can customize the Light variation and make it look like Microsoft's White Office Theme by changing several color properties of the [theme palette](#office2019palette-properties).

 To achieve this, first ensure that the Light [variation](#theme-variation-changing) is applied.
 This is the default one, so no explicit actions are required here.
 Then, set the following color properties: